 The warmer days of the year have you feeling all types of fun and daring.
 Outcomes the summer dresses and the heeled sandals and the jeans and drab items can take a rest.
-For as long as the education system has been around, there has been a debate on the right teacher shoes and whether school teachers should wear open-toe shoes.
+For as long as the education system has been around, there has been a debate on appropriate teacher shoes and whether school teachers should wear open-toe shoes.
 If you are a little unsure yourself, then let’s get to discussing!

 Why Is There Even a Debate at All?

 Back in the day, women who worked in a professional setting were required to wear pantyhose.
 Over the years and changing eras, the reasons for this unwritten and sometimes written rule have changed, with the most recent trade-off being warmth and preventing skirts or dresses from clinging.

-With that in mind, you would admit that it would seem very gauche to wear a pair of stockings and then have them peeking out at the rest of the world through open-toed shoes.
-These days, stockings are no longer a necessity, meaning that their affiliation to open-toe shoes has followed suit.
+With that in mind, you would admit that it would seem very uncomfortable to wear a pair of stockings and then have them peeking out at the rest of the world through open-toed shoes.
+These days, stockings are no longer necessary, meaning that their affiliation to open-toe shoes has followed suit.
 The collective dislike for this particular style of shoes in the workplace has, however, lasted despite the many changes that have taken place in the fashion world.
 Thus, a long-lasting and seemingly never-ending debate was born.

 Should You Wear Open-Toed Shoes?

 When it gets to that time of the year, and it becomes irresistible to bust out the cute sandals and heels that have been sitting at the back of your closet for a while, uncertainty starts to creep in.
 Being fully aware of the debate around open-toed shoes, it is best to ask questions or look around for the answers yourself.
 The first place to look is your school’s dress code for teachers.